tallesl/net-Query/README.md

 query.Select("some syntax error");
 ```

-If you set `ManualClosing` to `True` it automatically opens the connection and transaction and reuses it for each
+If `ManualClosing` is set to `True`, it automatically opens the connection and transaction and reuses it for each
 consecutive command.
 The open connection and eventual open transaction are closed/committed when you call `Close()` (hence *manual closing*).